andreamgrs/holbertonschool-shell/basics/README.md

 Script 4-listmorefiles include hidden files
 Script 5-listfilesdigitonly for display long, numerically and hidden files Script 6-firstdirectory to create a directory
 Script 7-movethatfile to move file
+Script 8-firstdelete to delete file
+Script 9-firstdirdeletion to delete a dir